 How To Clean Common Stud Earrings

 Common stud earrings are stud earrings that don’t have precious or semiprecious stones.
 This being the case, it is not complicated to clean them and you can go through several pairs easily by using hydrogen peroxide.
-Hydrogen peroxide is a common disinfectant, which also makes it perfect for removing bacteria and gunk from earrings.
+Hydrogen peroxide is a good homemade jewelry cleaner and common disinfectant, which also makes it perfect for removing bacteria and gunk from earrings.

 The basic cleaning process goes like this: grab a bottle of hydrogen peroxide and a small plastic/non-reactive bowl.
 Pour just enough of the hydrogen peroxide so that it fully covers the bottom of the bowl.
 As for the size bowl, you don’t need a very big one – if it sits perfectly on your palm, that’s a pretty good size already.

 Pure hydrogen peroxide works best when the material that needs to be cleaned is soaked well in it.
 If you regularly brush your stud earrings at least once a month, soak them in pure hydrogen peroxide for about 15 to 20 minutes.

 If however, your stud earrings are relatively old and they have not been cleaned in any way for six months to a year, feel free to soak the earrings for 45 minutes to an hour.
 Older earrings that have not been cleaned before tend to have tougher gunk that can be harder to remove.

 After properly soaking the stud earrings, grab a soft-bristled toothbrush and start scrubbing away at the earrings.
 Be sure to get between the nooks and crannies.
 If all has gone well, you should be able to see bits of gunk and dirt coming off on the toothbrush.
 Although you’re cleaning common earrings, let the toothbrush do the work, there’s no need to brush hard as this may damage the surface of the metal.